nickbrandt/GitLab/doc/ci/yaml/README.md

 ```

 By default, a job will be retried on all failure cases.
 To have a better control
-on which failures to retry, `retry` can be a hash with the following keys:
+over which failures to retry, `retry` can be a hash with the following keys:

 - `max`: The maximum number of retries.
 - `when`: The failure cases to retry.